Skip to product information

 Marlen: Italian tradition since 1982

 Marlen is an Italian manufacturer specializing in high-end writing instruments, founded in 1982.
-The brand is known for its themed collections that celebrate history, culture, and professions, featuring craftsmanship and the finest materials.
+The brand is known for thematic collections that celebrate history, culture, and professions, with artisanal craftsmanship and precious materials.
+Other professional fountain pens are available in the collection.

 FAQ

-Is Marlen Hippocrates suitable as a gift for a doctor?
+Is the Marlen Hippocrates suitable as a gift for a doctor?

 The fountain pen is specifically designed to celebrate the medical profession.
-The central band depicts the father of medicine, while the clip features the staff of Asklepios, an international symbol of the medical arts.
-Its generous size and fine materials (Italian resin, silver, bronze) make it a distinctive gift for doctors, residents, and healthcare professionals on the occasion of graduations, specializations, or professional achievements.
+The central band features the father of medicine, while the clip bears the staff of Asclepius, an international symbol of the healing arts.
+The precious materials (Italian resin, silver, bronze) make it a distinctive gift for doctors, residents, and healthcare professionals for graduations, specializations, or professional achievements.

-Which nib size should I choose for everyday use?
+Which nib size should I choose for daily use?

-For everyday professional use, we recommend the Fine (F) or Medium (M) nib.
-The F nib produces a thin line suitable for writing on forms and medical documents, while the M nib offers greater smoothness and a more visible line.
-Both sizes are available in gold-plated steel.
-For those seeking a superior experience, the 18kt gold nib (size 6) is available.
+For daily professional use, a Fine (F) or Medium (M) nib is recommended.
+The F nib produces a fine line suitable for writing on forms and medical documentation; the M nib, on the other hand, offers greater smoothness and a more visible line.
+For those who desire a superior experience, an 18Kt gold nib (size 6) is also available.

 What is the difference between steel and gold nibs?

-The gold-plated steel nib ensures reliability, durability, and consistent smoothness, with plating that protects against corrosion.
-The 18kt gold nib (size 6) offers greater flexibility and smoothness, adapting to the pressure of the hand for a more personalized writing experience.
-The choice depends on individual preference and expected intensity of use.
+The gold-plated steel nib guarantees reliability, resistance, and constant smoothness.
+The 18Kt gold nib (size 6), on the other hand, offers greater flexibility and softness of stroke, adapting to hand pressure for a more personalized writing experience.
+The choice therefore depends on individual preferences and the expected intensity of use.

 What colors are available?

-The fountain pen is available in five colors of Italian resin turned from solid bar: black (classic elegance), dark blue (understatement), burgundy (distinction), red (character), and white (modernity).
-All colors feature the same silver and bronze finishes on the central band and clip, ensuring the collection's aesthetic coherence.
+The fountain pen is available in 5 colors of Italian resin turned from a solid bar: black, dark blue, burgundy, red, and white.
+All colors maintain the same silver and bronze finishes on the central band and clip, ensuring aesthetic consistency of the collection.

 The pen uses the international standard filling system.
-You can use pre-filled cartridges (included) for immediate convenience, or the included piston converter to draw ink from bottles.
-The converter allows you to choose from thousands of ink colors available on the market, offering maximum customization.
+You can use pre-filled cartridges (included in the package) for immediate convenience, or the piston converter (included) to draw ink from bottles.
+The converter also allows you to choose from thousands of ink colors available on the market.

 1 of 4